-Washington, D.C. - Today, UL Standards & Engagement (ULSE) released an updated edition of UL4200A, Products Incorporating Button Batteries or Coin Cell Batteries, aimed at strengthening protections against harm from accidental ingestion of coin or button cell batteries, particularly for young children.
+WASHINGTON, D.C.
+(August 30, 2023) — Today, UL Standards & Engagement (ULSE) released an updated edition of UL4200A, Products Incorporating Button Batteries or Coin Cell Batteries, aimed at strengthening protections against harm from accidental ingestion of coin or button cell batteries, particularly for young children.

 The updated standard comes in the wake of Reese’s Law, which was signed by President Biden last August.
 The law directed the Consumer Product Safety Commission to strengthen protections for young children.
 CPSC issued a proposed rule in March to establish performance requirements for battery compartments, and ULSE immediately reconvened its expert committee to review its standard.

 “Our mission of working for a safer world is a job that’s never done,” said Dr. David Steel, executive director at ULSE.
 “We are committed to evolving our standards as risks emerge and change, and I’m grateful that this updated standard will make a critical difference in protecting young children from harm.”

 Coin or button cell batteries are prevalent in everyday household products.
 While the batteries can be stored out of reach of children, the products powered by them — including remotes, key fobs, and other common items — are found all over the home.

 The newly updated standard is the result of a consensus process and enhances safety through new guidelines on design, additional testing, and incorporation of a childproof opening mechanism.
 More stringent requirements for toys’ battery compartments exist (ASTM International’s F963 standard), but batteries can be removed or fall out of any product that is in reach of children.